jenkinsci/pipeline-aws-plugin/README.md

 JSON file like with the cli or a YAML file for the [cfn-params](https://www.npmjs.com/package/cfn-params) command line utility.

 Additionally you can specify a list of tags that are set on the stack and all resources created by CloudFormation.

 The step returns the outputs of the stack as a map.
+It also contains special values prefixed with `jenkins`:

+* `jenkinsStackUpdateStatus` - "true"/"false" whether the stack was modified or not

 When cfnUpdate creates a stack and the creation fails, the stack is deleted instead of being left in a broken state.